 Not All Subsidies Impacting the Energy Sector Are Included in this Report

-This report only includes subsidies meeting the following criteria: they are provided by the federal government, they provide a financial benefit with an identifiable FY 2010 federal budget impact, and, they are specifically targeted at energy.
+This report focuses on financial interventions and subsidies that meet the following criteria: they are provided by the federal government, they provide a financial benefit with an identifiable federal budget impact, and they are specifically targeted at energy.
 These criteria, particularly the energy-specific requirement, exclude some subsidies that benefit the energy sector.
-Some of the subsidies excluded from this analysis are discussed below.

 For example, Section 199 of the American Jobs Creation Act of 2004, referred to as the domestic manufacturing deduction, provides reductions in taxable income for American manufacturers, including domestic oil and gas producers and refiners.
-The value of the Section 199 deduction in FY 2010 is estimated at $13 billion and approximately 25 percent is energy-related.
-While domestic oil and natural gas companies utilized this provision to reduce their 2010 tax liability, other industries, including traditional manufacturing sectors and other activities such as engineering and architectural services, sound recordings, and qualified film production, also took advantage of it.
+Taxpayers generally are permitted a 9% deduction for domestic production activities.
+The deduction is reduced to 6% for qualified production activities income attributable to the production refining, processing, transportation, or distribution of oil, gas, or any primary product thereof.
+The Section 199 manufacturing credit applies to oil and gas producers along with a variety of other U.S. manufacturers.
+While domestic oil and natural gas companies utilized this provision to reduce their tax liability, other industries, including traditional manufacturing sectors and other activities such as engineering and architectural services, sound recordings, and qualified film production, also took advantage of it.

-Accelerated depreciation schedules arise from many provisions of the tax code and are widely available to energy and non-energy industries.
-Because the Internal Revenue Service (IRS) allows firms and individuals to deduct depreciation as an expense when computing their tax liability, accelerated depreciation front-loads deductible expenses, thereby reducing the present value of that liability.
-Accelerated depreciation provides a subsidy only to the extent that the amount of depreciation specified by the IRS exceeds the true economic "wear and tear" costs.
-Most empirical studies of economic depreciation have found evidence of some type of accelerated economic depreciation affecting various industries, though the exact pattern varied from study to study.
-This report includes the impacts of accelerated depreciation schedules identified as specific to the energy sector, but excludes schedules with applicability beyond the energy sector.
+Accelerated depreciation is the set of tax rules that allow businesses (both energy and non-energy) to deduct from their taxable income the declining value of business-related investments, such as equipment and machinery.
+Accelerated depreciation provides a subsidy only to the extent that the amount of depreciation specified by the Internal Revenue Service (IRS) exceeds the true economic "wear and tear" costs.
+Most empirical studies of economic depreciation have found evidence of some type of accelerated economic depreciation affecting various industries, although the exact pattern varied from study to study.
+This report, consistent with earlier editions, includes the impacts of accelerated depreciation schedules identified as specific to the energy sector, but excludes schedules with applicability beyond the energy sector.

 Subsidized credit for energy infrastructure projects is frequently provided by export credit agencies and multilateral development banks.
 However, entities such as the Export-Import Bank of the United States also provide support to non-energy industries including aerospace, medical equipment, non-energy mining, and agribusiness.